 The plan has a 45 day comment period that started on Monday, the 9th of March, and ends on Wednesday, the 22nd of April.
 You can help City staff know what they’re doing well and where they can improve by commenting on the draft plan.

-You can also provide feedback at one of the City’s open houses about the plan:
+You can also provide feedback at one of the City’s open houses.
+Click here for open house dates.

 Thank you for being part of our movement for streets that put people first!